IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - If the token can be revoked after it was issued, the Authorization Server shall determine whether or not such a revocation has taken place.

-- If the token has been signed (e.g. it is a JWT Token), the Authorization Server shall validate the signature.
+- If the token has been signed (e.g., it is a JWT Token), the Authorization Server shall validate the signature.

 - To avoid disclosing the internal state of the Authorization Server, an introspection response for an inactive token should not contain any additional claims beyond the required "active" claim (with its value set to "false").